ChenLi0111/2D-Draw/readme.md

-# CS 349 Assignment 2: Model-View-Controller in Java
+# 2-D Draw Model-View-Controller in Java

 ## Description:<br />
 This drawing lets users draw on the screen using a mouse. <br />